2021 Leadership in Community Resilience Grant Program

 Grantees receive the following:

-- Tools, resources, and mentorship from leading Chief Resilience Officers in the Resilient Cities Network (formerly 100 Resilient Cities)
+- Mentorship Opportunities with Chief Resilience Officers from the Resilient Cities Network

 Any of the following (but not limited to):

 - Proposal quality: the proposal has clear project goals, and the applicant has responded to all the questions.

 - City projects that prioritize racial equity and frontline communities are strongly encouraged to apply.